Lizh18/hello-world/README.md

 # hello-world
 The first example i used in GitHub.
-I'm editing the README.md in readme-edits branch.
+I'm editing the README.md in second branch.